 ABOUT

-Read the feature in Boulder Weekly about Kristel’s work devising and staging original plays with Imagine!
-Colorado
+Read the feature in Boulder Weekly about some of Kristel’s devising in the Denver/Boulder area

 Positionality & Artistic Statement